Fort Langley Day Trip

 Fort Langley National Historic Site

-Fort Langley is both a historic village which is home to about 2700 people as well as the location of a National Historic Site.
-It is also home to Langley Centennial Museum, CN Rail Heritage Site and several art galleries.
-The site was a former trading post of the Hudson's Bay Company.
+The Fort Langley National Historic Site was a former trading post of the Hudson's Bay Company.
 The original fort was set up in 1827 about 3 kilometres west of the present site.
 It was built on the south bank of the Fraser River to ensure British claims to both sides of the river and it then became the colonial capital until New Westminster was named the capital in 1859.
 The trading post was a major exporter of salted salmon packed inside cedar barrels as well as cedar lumber and shakes much of which was shipped across the Pacific all the way to Hawaii.
 In 1921 a major sawmill opened along the riverfront bringing considerable prosperity to the town, but by the 1980s the aging mill was in decline and it finally closed in the mid 1990s.
 Today the site of the mill has been converted to a housing development called Bedford Landing and the historic village has been revived as a popular tourist destination.

 Facts For Your Visit